 In the first two articles, we discussed that the dominance of digital screens in our work and private lives is already “here and now” as opposed to being for the “future workplace”.
-We also explained that most screen-enhanced workspaces can be considered unique because the function of those spaces is truly in the eyes of the beholder – or in this case – worker.
+We also explained that most screen-enhanced workspaces can be considered unique because the function of those spaces is truly in the eyes of the beholder, or in this case, the worker.

 In this article, we want to share the strategy we take when designing workplace design surveys.
 Specifically, why we ask the questions that we do and the insights we’re able to capture by taking an indirect questioning approach.

 When Survature undertakes a new project we face a lot of unknowns.
 Our foremost challenge is knowing how to ask difficult questions in the best way.
 Without this, the joke of “there is not always a lot of evidence in evidence-based design” could end up being the reality of a project.

 This issue is not solely in workplace design research.
 Over the past several decades, many innovators have faced the same challenge during their explorations.
 One of the most notable examples are the NASA engineers and scientists who built the Apollo program that took mankind to the Moon.
 While there have been many thought-provoking ways to describe this challenge, one of the most succinct ways is: